shemonto/Kaggle-Playground-Series-2024-Loan-Approval-Prediction/README.md

 # Kaggle-Playground-Series-2024-Loan-Approval-Prediction

 ## Objective
-- Developed a predictive model to determine the likelihood of an applicant’s loan approval, honing skills in classification modeling.
+- Developed a predictive model to determine the likelihood of an applicant’s loan approval, honing skills in classification modelling.

 ## Dataset
 - Engaged with a synthetic, tabular dataset modeled on real-world data to simulate a loan approval scenario.